Symmetric noncrossing partitions of an annulus with double points: McCammond and Sulway's lattice in type

 A linear map $\pi$ that permutes $\set{\e_i:i\not\equiv0\mod n}\cup\set{\eb_i:i\not\equiv0\mod n}$ and fixes $\delta$ must also commute with the barring operators.
 That is (writing $\pi$ as a permutation of indices), $\pi(\bar\imath)=\overline{\pi(i)}$ and $\pi(\ubar\imath)=\underline{\pi(i)}$.
 Also, $\pi(i+2n)=\pi(i)+2n$ and $\pi(\overline{i+2n})=\overline{\pi(i)}+2n$.
 Finally, $\pi(-i)=-\pi(i)$ and $\pi(-\bar\imath)=-\pi(\bar\imath)$.

-We will use the subscripts $_{2n}$ and double parentheses $(\!(\cdots)\!)$ with an expanded meaning in this context, namely $(\!(\cdots)\!)$ not only means a cycle and its negative, but also the cycles obtained by upper-barring each entry in the original cycle.
+We will use double parentheses $(\!(\cdots)\!)$ with an expanded meaning in this context, namely $(\!(\cdots)\!)$ not only means a cycle and its negative, but also the cycles obtained by upper-barring each entry in the original cycle.
 With this notation, the permutations corresponding to the possibilities for $\lambda_2$ and $\lambda_3$ are:

 Thus the factorizations of loops on double points are